Aanok/izumi-kanji/README.md

 - **latest** will loop randomized queries only on records sharing the same id with the first record.
 - **id** will loop randomized queries only on records with the provided id.

-If neither of these three arguments is passed, `all` is assumed.
+If neither of these three arguments is passed, `latest` is assumed.

 ### CSV file
 The program expects to be passed a CSV file where each record describes a kanji expression you're trying to learn, formatted as follows: